d6y/liftmodules-googleanalytics/README.md

 	bootstrap.liftmodules.GoogleAnalytics.init

-Set your tracking code as the google.analytics.id in your Props file.
+Finally, set your tracking code as the google.analytics.id in your Props file.
 For example, add the following to src/main/resources/production.default.props

 	google.analytics.id=UA-XXXXXXXX-X